Stop Covanta building an EfW Incinerator plant at Rookery Pit South

 We the undersigned object to the proposal by Covanta to put an Energy from Waste plant in Rookery Pit South, Bedfordshire.

-The Stop Covanta building an EfW Incinerator plant at Rookery Pit South petition to Environment Agency, Local MPs was written by Nicola Ryan-Raine and is in the category Environment at GoPetition.
+The Stop Covanta building an EfW Incinerator plant at Rookery Pit South petition to Secretary of State for Defra, Local MPs was written by Nicola Ryan-Raine and is in the category Environment at GoPetition.